Guides

 Silicone-based

 There are several benefits to silicone-based lube: it’s silky smooth, long-lasting, and it holds up in water.
-Silicone lube has a velvety texture that is very pleasurable, and it’s compatible with latex (which is why it is used in the manufacture of pre-lubricated condoms!).
+Silicone lube has a velvety texture that is very pleasurable, and it’s compatible with latex (hence why it’s used for most pre-lubricated condoms!).
 Silicone is not absorbed by the skin, so a little goes a long way, and it never dries out.
 Because of this, silicone lube is amazing for water play, and it’s a trooper during anal sex.
 Just be sure not to spill it — especially in the shower.

 Unfortunately, silicone lubes are often incompatible with silicone sex toys.
 The lube may stick to the surface of the toy, making it gummy to the touch and impossible to clean.
 If you want to use silicone lube with a silicone toy, cover the toy with a non-lubricated condom first.
 (Some brands high-quality silicone lubes are compatible with some brands of high-quality silicone toys, but you should do a test on the base of the toy to make sure.
 If the lube stays slick, the two are safe to use together.
 If the lube bonds to the toy, do not use the two together.)